DNA-and-Natural-Algorithms-Group/SST-sequence-designer/README.md

 ## D. Analysing designed sequence -- example commands

 Input can be taken directly from a run of sequence designer (e.g. demo_sequences.txt in the example above), or can be an idt-formatted file.
-The code produces a set of pdf plots that describe thermodynamic proerties of the input DNA sequences.
+The code produces a set of pdf plots that describe thermodynamic properties of the input DNA sequences.

 An example command to analyse a small demo sequence set, at a default temperature of 53.0 C:
 ```